tom-draper/call-graph-viz/README.md

 A Python function call graph visualiser tool to help you visualise the complexity and structure of your Python programs.

+Each node is a Python function and the directed connections drawn between them represent function calls.
+The thickness of the connection represents the number of times the function call is made.
+Nodes are colour coded by the class they belong to.

 ![Example2](https://user-images.githubusercontent.com/41476809/139538596-ed31f372-2c31-4e9a-9bb1-871411bb8a8a.png)

 ## Usage